ajaquith/beka/content/posts/2022-05-23-capital-campaign.md

 But it doesn&rsquo;t have to be this way.

 Newfound assets present a launchpad for __comprehensive capitalization__: _the allocation of liquidity for the pursuit of change, assurance of stability, and management of risk_.
-Cognizant that this flush feeling may be fleeting as the risk of recession rises, many of our clients have been asking how to develop a sound strategy for recently accumulated funds.
+Cognizant that this flush feeling is fleeting, many of our clients have been asking how to develop a sound strategy for recently accumulated funds.
 Some are simultaneously preparing capital campaigns to secure additional assets that they believe will help them navigate the future.
 Capitalization planning helps organizations with newfound assets _and_ those that seek to raise new funds.

 To capitalize on this moment (pun intended), we recommend three ways cultural organizations can secure, deploy and save assets to achieve sustainability goals.